-Most of the responses the Company received indicated that the conflict minerals in the suppliers' components and materials either were either non-existent or did not originate from a Covered Country.
+Most of the responses the Company received indicated that the conflict minerals in the suppliers' components and materials either 1) did not originate from a Covered Country, 2) were not necessary to the functionality of the components and materials 3) originated from scrap or recycled sources, or 4) the source country was undeterminable.

-As a result of the due diligence measures described above, the Company has determined that some electrical components used in its light-emitting diode (LED) components are DRC conflict undeterminable.
+As a result of the due diligence measures described above, the Company has determined that some electrical components used in its light-emitting diode (LED) drivers are DRC conflict undeterminable.
 The Company makes this determination due to a lack of information from its suppliers for certain electrical components to conclude whether the necessary conflict minerals originated in the Covered Countries and, if so, whether the necessary conflict minerals were from recycle or scrap sources, were DRC conflict free or have not been found to be DRC conflict free.
 In addition, the Company has no reason to believe that the remaining components of the Company's manufacturing process and products may have originated in a Covered Country and, accordingly, were determined to be DRC conflict free.